Sinmysize/LinuxRPC/README.md

 $ makepkg -si
 ```

-After building, it is highly recommended you run `systemctl --user enable linuxrpc.service` as to ensure everything runs properly.
+After building, it is highly recommended you run `systemctl --user enable linuxrpc.service` as to ensure the program automatically runs on boot and through the CLI.

 ## Configuration